 Definite sources of MSG: Hydrolyzed protein, sodium caseinate or calcium caseinate, autolyzed yeast or yeast extract, gelatin.

 Caffeine can cause headaches.
 If you are a coffee drinker that decided to quit and had that classic “caffeine withdrawal headache,” you know the pain-inducing power of this substance.
 Even the caffeine content in standard over-the-counter pain relievers can cause a rebound headache.
 When trying to kick the coffee habit, wait until the weekend or when time off from work is available.
-Next, try a coffee substitute product, such as the latest from the company Allergy Research called Best Cafe.
+Next, try a coffee substitute product.

 Avoiding tannins may be helpful for some sufferers of headaches.
 Tannins are found in black tea, many herb teas, apple juice (though not apples), dates, kiwi, peach, berries, coffee, chocolate, carob, alfalfa, red wine, many alcoholic drinks, walnuts and pecans.

-Other substances to avoid include hydrogenated oils, sugar, food additives (especially sulfites), alcohol and smoking.
+Other substances to avoid include hydrogenated oils, sugar, food additives (especially sulfites), alcohol and tobacco products.